 Mediation is a voluntary, non-binding dispute resolution method that uses a neutral third party to assist in reaching a mutually agreeable solution.
 This option is faster and less expensive than arbitration or litigation.

 Your final option is to sue the trusted individual for their financial abuse.
 Litigating these cases is complex, lengthy, and costly, but may be necessary to recover your financial losses.
-Speak with a financial elder abuse attorney to learn which option is best for you.
+Speak with an elder financial abuse attorney to learn which option is best for you.